dykyi-roman/book-summary/ddd-eric-evans.md

 # <a name="BoundedContexts"><h1>Bounded contexts</h1></a>

 Template conformist - this is opposite to shared kernel, using in situation where one team not cooperates with another team.
 Offten in development yoi need integrate your product with other, a good practic use a anticorruption layer.
 In development for this solution use a facade and adapter pattern.
 If you integrate with your internal product - situatuion more simple and you can modificate buth progrem part for integration.
 Otherwise you need yuse facade and transformer.

+## <a name="CoreDomain"><h2Core Domain</h2></a>

+How consider the main problem and not spend a time for a detail.
+Distillation - this is a process divide a component for a select a main (core domain).
+With each step of the deepening refactoring, we abstract some aspect of knowledge and priorities.
+Core domain can help as to better understand a architecture and relationships between components? set a way for refactoring, focus on the main detail in the projects, help with comunication.